In this article:

 How much does life insurance for inheritance tax cost?

-The cost of life insurance depends on a range of factors, including information about yourself and how much cover you take out.
+The cost of life insurance depends on a range of factors, including information about yourself and the policy you choose.

 During the application you’ll be asked about your: